-1. Painting/Coating: No colored coatings are permitted without prior written ARC approval.
+- 1. Painting/Coating: No colored coatings are permitted without prior written ARC approval.
 The courtyard villa driveway / walkway painting is allowed provided a petition, approved by the ARC listing the desired colors is signed by 75% of the homeowners of the villa unit.
-Once a particular villa unit's petition has been approved by ARC, individual lot owners residing therein are not required to may submit an architectural application ARC Application Form for review when utilizing the approved petition. in accordance with the approved petition colors.
+Only one signature per homesite is permitted.
+Once a particular villa unit's petition has been approved by the ARC, individual lot owners residing therein are not required to may submit an architectural application ARC Application Form for review when utilizing the approved petition colors. in accordance with the approved petition colors.
 Additional colors may be approved following the same petition process as identified herein.
-Floor of front entry way under existing roof line may be tiled, painted or covered with pavers.

-2. Pavers: Courtyard villa driveway / walkway pavers are allowed provided a petition, approved by the ARC listing the desired color is signed by 75% of the homeowners of the villa unit.
+Driveway pavers are not allowed.
+Floor of front entry way under existing roof line may be tiled, painted or covered with pavers. - 2.
+Pavers: Courtyard villa driveway / walkway pavers are allowed provided a petition, approved by the ARC listing the desired color is signed by 75% of the homeowners of the villa unit.
+Only one signature per homesite.
 Pavers shall be a solid color throughout (not a mixture of colors) and flush with the connecting driveway/walkway/roadway.
 Once a particular villa unit's petition has been approved by ARC, individual lot owners residing therein are not required to may submit an architectural application ARC Application Form for review when utilizing the approved petition colors. in accordance with the approved petition colors.
 Additional colors may be approved following the same petition process as identified herein.